 themselves have been updated.

-Applications using Aldryn Django will update media file headers by running the command:
+Applications using Aldryn Django will update media file headers by running:

 python manage.py aldryn_update_s3_media_headers

-as a post-build migration/release operation; this can be controlled with the
+as a release command; this can be controlled with the

 True can avoid that.